markdav-is/SpaceSkirmish/docs/index.md

 ## Using scrivener to make a [Manual](manual.html/manual.html)

+> Drawings using bamboo slate
+> Mindmaps using MindMup
-> Drawings using bamboo slate in the project drawings folder.
+> in the project [research](https://github.com/nohorse/SpaceSkirmish/tree/master/Research) folder.